dnsimple/dnsimple-support/content/articles/integrated-domain-provider-godaddy.markdown

 ## Invoice and billing

-For operations concerning the domain’s registration such as:
+For operations concerning the registration of your domain such as

 - registering the domain
 - renewing the domain